 - When flattening your position there is not a possibility of an order rejection due to a Position limit violation.

 - Reliable market data with extended market depth and market by order data for CME and EUREX markets (currently 1400 levels).

 - Can use free delayed market data.

 - Can trade spreads with easy symbol lookup.

 - Connects directly to the exchange for routing orders.
 No intermediary provider.

 - Full redundancy with order routing.
-Redundancy with connectivity to the exchange.
+Redundancy with connectivity to the exchange (Total of four A and B connections).
 Redundancy with servers.
-Redundancy, with Internet connectivity.